zifeo/Food-habits/README.md

 - the restaurants listed in LaFourchette were representative enough of the local food habits.
 - we could associate recipes to meals and products to recipes well enough to derive the nutritious facts for a meal without suffering too much of variance and central limit theorem.

+## Journey

+Each folder in this git is a step in the developpement of this project.
+Each folder contains a README describing what we did and why.
+We recommend reading them to get a better idea of the work we have done.

 ## Data pipeline

 We implemented the following data pipeline: